Brand development that increases sales velocity, guaranteed.

 Keep it Simple, Sweetie

-Complexity is fine for foreign film plots, but it’s death for logos.
-The maximum amount the eye can handle is two or three complementary colors.
-A kaleidoscopic pattern may look cool and unique, but consumers are constantly assaulted with multi-colored images, products, apps and screen savers; you don’t want to cause seizures.
+Complexity is delicate for foreign film plots, but it’s death for logos.
+The maximum number of colors the eye can distinguish is two or three complementary colors.
+A kaleidoscopic pattern may look cool and unique, but consumers are constantly assaulted with multi-colored images, products, apps, and screen savers; you don’t want to cause seizures.

-Logos that use multiple colors successfully often use a cascade of related colors, or colors with a common association, like a rainbow pattern.
+Logos that use multiple colors successfully often employ a cascade of related colors, or colors with a common association, such as a rainbow pattern.

 Make Sure Your Colors Are Easily Accessible